SwayaanTechnologies/nextjs/README.md

 ### **Scenario 2 Create `About` and `Profile` Routes**

-We’ll now create two new routes:
+We’ll now create two new routes(Multiple routes):

 * `/about` → shows an About page
 * `/profile` → shows a Profile page